nick0stevens/AHO-photon-2016/README.md

 * The Photon works on 3.3v rather than 5v as the arduino does.
 * Do not connect switches to the VIN pin as they may damage the switch pin.
 * The Analog pins are 10 bit and so read from 0-4095 rather than 0-1023
-* Remember not to publish data to often, otherwise you will get cut off from the particle server.
+* Remember not to publish data too often, otherwise you will get cut off from the particle server.
 So do not place `Particle.publish()` inside `void loop()`

 ##Useful Links
 [particle reference](https://docs.particle.io/reference/firmware/photon/#cloud-functions)